carbon-language/carbon-lang/docs/design/generics/details.md

   let PointT:!
 NSpacePoint where .N == 2;
 }
 ```

+There must exist an implicit conversion from the constant value to the type of
+the associated constant.

 To name such a constraint, you may use a `let` or a `constraint` declaration: